Our role as an Anchor Institution in south west London

 We will work collaboratively over the next three years to implement both strategic and small scale actions that will have positive impact and which build on our current success.
 We will integrate green and sustainability thinking into our existing practice and delivery.

-The green plan lays out our vision and objectives and sets out key delivery areas to meet the Greener NHS agenda.
+Our Trust sustainability and green plan 2025-26 to 2027-28 [pdf] 945KB lays out our vision and objectives and sets out key delivery areas to meet the Greener NHS agenda.
 We recognise there are challenges to be overcome but we are hopeful and optimistic about the changes we can make.
 Please join us on this journey.

 Rating